Understanding Extreme Precipitation Changes through Unsupervised Machine Learning: Results

 \section{Results}

-\paragraph{3.1.
-Unsupervised Machine Learning Reveals Convective Responses to Climate Change}
+\subsection{Unsupervised Machine Learning Reveals Convective Responses to Climate Change}

-Figure~\ref{fig:Climate_Change} shows the probability shifts $\Delta \pi_{i}$ from the Control to the Warmed climate.
-The dominant climate change signal captured by our unsupervised framework is the increased geographic concentration of deep convection (\ref{fig:Climate_Change}c).
-More specifically, deep convection becomes more frequent over warm ocean waters and especially the Pacific Warm Pool~\cite{Adams_2014} while shallow convection becomes less common in these unstable regions (\ref{fig:Climate_Change}a).
-This result is consistent with observational trends showing an intensification of already powerful storms over the warm tropical waters thanks to greater moisture convergence~\cite{Adams_2014} (SI-F).
-The agreement between the unsupervised $\Delta \pi_1$ of deep convection and extreme precipitation changes (\ref{fig:Climate_Change}d) motivates further investigation.
+Fig~\ref{fig:Climate_Change} shows the probability shifts in convection type ($\Delta \pi_{i}$) from the ``Control'' to the ``Warmed'' climate.
+The dominant climate change signal captured by our unsupervised framework is the increased geographic concentration of deep convection (Fig~\ref{fig:Climate_Change}c).
+More specifically, deep convection becomes more probable over warm ocean waters and especially the Pacific Warm Pool~\cite{Adams_2014} while shallow convection becomes less common in these unstable regions (Fig~\ref{fig:Climate_Change}a).
+This result is consistent with observational trends showing an intensification of already powerful storms over the warm tropical waters~\cite{Adams_2014}.
+At first glance, the pattern of this unsupervised deep convection shift with warming ($\Delta \pi_1$) looks quite similar to shifts in upper precipitation quantiles (Fig~\ref{fig:Climate_Change}c vs. f).

+With just the information from the regime probabilities, we can model the spatial patterns of precipitation changes at upper percentiles (Fig. S4).
+Our model becomes less accurate at lower precipitation quantiles, partly because we are not using specific humidity information (the approximation of Eq.~\ref{eq:Pextreme_w_qsat} is only valid for high precipitation quantiles).
+This degree of accuracy at the upper percentiles suggests that changes in the location of convective dynamical regimes can explain a large fraction of changes in heavy precipitation, which should be further tested in diverse climate change modeling frameworks.